 Meanwhile Las Rampas was coming on nicely and a Chapel area was designated actually in the same location as today but without a roof or windows, just wrought iron railings down each side.
 Daily Mass was celebrated at 1pm followed by the Rosary.
 The Dublin office of the Fitzpatricks booked the original priests arranging air travel and accomodation in the Las Rampas Hotel. interestinly there was no Sunday Collections in those days and all expences were paid for by Frank Fitzpatrick!

-In the mid eighties a group of people a group of people including Sean Sheehan, Sally Aherne approached Frank and suggested that because of his many commercial activities that a Council be appointed to take over the running and the maintenance of the Chapel.
+In the mid eighties a group of people including Sean Sheehan, Sally Aherne approached Frank and suggested that because of his many commercial activities that a Council be appointed to take over the running and the maintenance of the Chapel.
 This was agreed and following a call for volunteers the first committee was elected.
-Jim Sharkey was elected President, Sean Sheean Secretary and Sally Aherne Treasurer.
+Jim Sharkey was elected President, Sean Sheehan Secretary and Sally Aherne Treasurer.
 The other members were Noreen Newell, Louis Riffo, Claire Titley and Christy Doyle.

 The most pressing problem for the new Committee was finance.
 Treasurer Sally set up a fund raising campaign which was very successful.

-From day one there never was a shortage of volunteers to manage the chapel and a great debt of gratitude is owed to the original Council not to mention their successors over the subsequent years such as Jack Brady, Colin Bancroft, Mary Pearcey, Jim and Jean Fenton and Jack Mooney down to our current President Annie Cossins to name but a few.
+From day one there never was a shortage of volunteers to manage the chapel and a great debt of gratitude is owed to the original Council not to mention their successors over the subsequent years such as Jack Brady, Colin Bancroft, Mary Pearcey, Jim and Jean Fenton and Jack Mooney, Annie Cossins down to our current President Carol Fay to name but a few.